fmauceri/IS_2016/README.md

 - Movable / Multiple Attractors
 - Implement the deletion of boids (age?)
 - Revisit the statistics used to characterize flock behavior
 - Stipulate where boids are born in space when they are added

+####Questions:
+- Is naive wall deflection okay, or should the velocity change as boids approach walls?